 The Victorian ‘style’ is hard to define as it draws from a diverse range of influences following the industrial revolution and the opening up of world trade.
 The emerging middle classes would pour over home furnishing magazines and rush to see the latest exhibitions of new trends.
 Furnishing tended to be plush and heavily ornate and imitation and reproduction were the norm, often with multiple styles influencing a single piece, with gothic and rococco styles being particularly popular to reproduce.

-At the beginning of the era, candle lighting was still the norm with foul smelling animal tallows being used in poor homes with the latest luxury, the wax candle, being the candle of choice for the wealthy.
+At the beginning of the era, candle lighting was still the norm, with foul smelling animal tallows being used in poor homes.
+Whereas, the wax candle was the candle of choice for the wealthy.

 One of the most significant improvements of the Victorian period was the introduction of paraffin in 1850.
-Being much lighter than the colza previously burnt meant the reservoir could be below the flame as the oil no longer needed to be gravity fed, allowing many new innovative designs in light fittings and the shades or diffusers they used offered new opportunities for decoration, and a variety of shapes, colours and patterns were used.
+Being much lighter than the colza previously burnt meant the reservoir could be below the flame, as the oil no longer needed to be gravity-fed, allowing many new innovative designs in light fittings.
+The shades or diffusers they used offered new opportunities for decoration, and a variety of shapes, colours, and patterns were used.

 Sugg first introduced gas lighting to Pall Mall in 1807 and by 1816 most streets were lit.
 At first and often for good reason, gas was unpopular and treated with suspicion.
-However once gas fittings were introduced in the Houses of Parliament in 1859 it became fashionable for town houses to have a central pendant gas light attached to the ceiling.
-Gas 'wall brackets' were used in place of the sconce, and some staircases were lit by newel lights attached to the newel post.
+However, once gas fittings were introduced in the Houses of Parliament in 1859 it became fashionable for townhouses to have a central pendant gas light attached to the ceiling.
+Gas ‘wall brackets’ were used in place of the sconce, and some staircases were lit by newel lights attached to the newel post.
 The largest pendant fittings had several burners and were known as gasoliers and many fantastic examples survive today, generally having been converted to electricity, but usually still featuring the gas taps and pipes revealing the origins of the gas fittings.
 Perhaps the most exciting feature of these new gas fittings (apart from them actually being capable of lighting an entire room!) was the potential for ornate embellishments they offered.
-Often featuring multiple brass arms, many Victorian gasoliers are very ornate featuring dramatic designs such as scrolls or dragons heads and they also offered the opportunity for further decoration by way of very pretty glass shades.
+Often featuring multiple brass arms, many Victorian gasoliers were very ornate, featuring dramatic designs such as scrolls or dragon heads.
+They also offered the opportunity for further decoration by way of very pretty glass shades.

-In 1879 Thomas Edison patented the first 'reliable' light bulb, although in reality electric lighting in domestic homes didn't become established until the Edwardian era.
-Cragside in Northumberland is worthy of mention here, being the first home in the UK to be lit via hydroelectricty in 1868.
-Cragside was owned by Lord William Armstrong, a formidable inventor in the Victorian era often called 'the inventor of the modern artillery', he also created the mechanism which opens tower bridge and, as an environmentalist, aged 24 he was fishing one day when it dawned on him the power of the water could be harnessed and used to create electricity.
+In 1879, Thomas Edison patented the first ‘reliable’ light bulb.
+However, in reality, electric lighting in domestic homes didn’t become established until the Edwardian era.
+Cragside in Northumberland is worthy of mention here, being the first home in the UK to be lit via hydroelectricity in 1868.
+Cragside was owned by Lord William Armstrong, a formidable inventor in the Victorian era often called ‘the inventor of the modern artillery’, he also created the mechanism that opens Tower Bridge.
+At the age of 24, it dawned on whilst he was fishing that the power of the water could be harnessed and used to create electricity.

-Consequently, in 1868 he installed an hydraulic engine allowing him to power some of the first energy saving devices in his home including laundry equipment, a rotisserie and an hydraulic lift.
-The resultant electricity was also used to power an arc lamp in the gallery and then, in 1880 'the first proper installation' of Joseph Swan's incandescent lamps.
-As well as being the first private house to use incandescent lighting it was also the first to have a dish washer, a vacuum cleaner and a washing machine.
+Consequently, in 1868, he installed a hydraulic engine allowing him to power some of the first energy-saving devices in his home, including laundry equipment, a rotisserie, and a hydraulic lift.
+The resultant electricity was also used to power an arc lamp in the gallery.
+As well as, in 1880, ‘the first proper installation’ of Joseph Swan’s incandescent lamps.
+Not only was it the first private house to use incandescent lighting, it was also the first to have a dishwasher, a vacuum cleaner, and a washing machine.

-By the end of Victorian times most urban houses were lit using gas, with simple single brackets in more modest homes and the ornate fittings described in grander setting, however, in rural homes and fishing villages candles remained the norm for some time to come and it wasn't to be until after the Great War that electricity really took off.
+By the end of Victorian times, most urban houses were lit using gas, with simple single brackets in more modest homes and the ornate fittings described in grander settings.
+However, in rural homes and fishing villages, candles remained the norm for some time to come and it wasn’t to be until after the Great War that electricity really took off.

-In 1851 Henry Cole and Prince Albert opened the Great Exhibition in the stunning Crystal Palace built to in Hyde Park.
-Many of the objects in the Exhibition were used as the first collection for the South Kensington Museum which later became the Victoria and Albert Museum.
+In 1851, Henry Cole and Prince Albert opened the Great Exhibition in the stunning Crystal Palace built in Hyde Park.
+Many of the objects in the exhibition were used as the first collection for the South Kensington Museum, which later became the Victoria and Albert Museum.

-Mr Osler, a premier crystal glass and chandelier maker based in Birmingham, pretentiously agreed to make something ‘really worthy, for which the cost and labour would not be worthwhile if it is to occupy a secondary place’, for the Great Exhibition and 18 months later the huge, Gothic fountain, made entirely of pure crystal glass was completed and stood in the centre of the building.
+Mr. Osler, a premier crystal glass and chandelier maker based in Birmingham, pretentiously agreed to make something ‘really worthy, for which the cost and labour would not be worthwhile if it is to occupy a secondary place’ for the Great Exhibition, and 18 months later the huge fountain, made entirely of pure crystal glass, was completed and stood in the centre of the building.